-Everyone loves a good party game with friends, right?
-That’s why we’re bringing you our Best Party Games which is one of our favorite ways for groups to have a fun and memorable evening.
+Everyone likes to be the best and everyone likes to party, right?
+That’s why we’re bringing you list of best party games which we have researched a TON because this is one of our favorite ways for groups to have a fun and memorable evening.
 Wine & Cheese?
 Thanksgiving leftovers?
-Playing party games is a great way to unwind on a Friday or Saturday night, and celebrate the end of a work week by having a blast with friends.
+Playing party games, which are not too serious, and can bring out personalities like no other, is a great way to unwind on a Friday or Saturday night, and celebrate the end of work week by having a blast with friends.

-6 – Apples to Apples
+4 – Apples 2 Apples

-7 – Pictionary
+5 – Pictionary

-8 – Wits & Wagers
+6 – Wits & Wagers

-9 – Head’s Up
+7 – Head’s Up

-10 – Celebrity
+8 – Celebrity

-11 – Quiplash
+9 – Quiplash

 An uber fun game, today I save the best for last.
 This is one you play on screens and is yet another take on saying, choosing, and creating fun phrases given a prompt for other people to laugh, giggle, and vote on BUT using a TV screen and your phones to play!
 A super engaging, fun, and easy to play, all you have to do is go to Jackbox.TV on your phone, assuming someone has purchased the application, and begin a new game!
 A huge hit, for $9.99 you will get hours of entertainment and fun!

 CONCLUSION: A quick note to say that the way I am defining a “party game” is as one that is played in big groups, yes, but many board and card games also fit that definition.
 What makes a board game a party game specifically is that you could bring the game to a group gathering, to a party or to a ski weekend, and it’s easy to learn and get started and play, e.g. you wouldn’t bring any of the games from our list of best strategy board games to a casual Saturday night in with friends, as usually there’s a social feel and less thinking required than many of the other other games we review.
 A strategy game could take 40 minutes to learn, while most party games can be taught in 5 to 10 minutes.